Posted on 29 March 2019

 In NYC, no loud or amplified sound is allowed after 10pm.
-Many areas can only go until 8pm or 9pm.
-Parks are limited to 4 hours of amplified sound per location.
+Many areas, such as public parks, will have an earlier curfew of 8pm or 9pm.
+Also, concerts in parks are limited to a maximum of 4 hours and some require acoustic-only concert.

-Parks are limited to 4 hours of amplified sound per location; other spaces can go all day.
+NYC parks are limited to a maxmimum of 4 hours and some require acoustic-only concert; other spaces can go all day.

-Within these guidelines (which are set by the City of New York), your performance can go as long as you want.
+Within these guidelines as set by the City of New York, your performance can go as long as you want.

 Can I really perform as long as I want?
 What if I want to perform Wagner’s entire Ring Cycle?